haziqrahat/Was_it_Rufus/README.md

 1. Clone the repository
 2. Navigate to the 'Was_it_Rufus' directory
-3. Run the python script
+3. Run the python script:

 `
 python3 check_status.py path_to_remote_repo
 `